brewster1134/atrackt/README.md

 * If you hover over an element in the console, it will scroll to that element on your page and highlight it.
 * If you hover over a trakced element on your page, it will scroll to that entry in your console and highlight it.
 * The debugger will also show you errors if you have any.
-  * If you have multiple elements tracking the same data, they will turn red and show the error in the error column. **NOTE** Since duplicate items will have the same ID
+  * If you have multiple elements tracking the same data, they will turn red and show the error in the error column. **NOTE** Since duplicate items will have the same ID, the console will not be able to scroll to BOTH duplicate elements.
+You can identify the offending elements in the javascript console.

 ## Demo